 - If extra control is needed you may be prescribed an antileukotriene medicine.
 These medicines also help to block the action of histamine and are intended to be taken with antihistamines.

-If you have a severe episode of urticaria then you may be referred to a specialist (immunologist or dermatologist) or even be admitted to hospital.
-In particular, if angio-oedema or anaphylaxis occurred at the same time.
+If you have a severe episode of urticaria then you may be referred to a specialist.
+Skin specialists (called dermatologists) or allergy specialists (called immunologists) may be able to help.
+In particular, if angio-oedema or anaphylaxis occurred at the same time, you would be referred or admitted to hospital.
 This is to confirm the diagnosis, and where possible, to identify a cause.
 For example, if a nut allergy is suspected to have caused a severe episode then this can confirmed by tests.
 You may then be given advice on how to avoid the cause, and on what to do if it should occur again.

 Further reading & references